Written by Jessie Panazzolo

-A common focus around the discussions I have been having since creating this community has been regarding education.
+A common focus around the discussions I have been having since creating this community has been education.
 Some people don’t believe they have had enough formal training to identify as a conservationist, some people are trying to figure out which tertiary education path to take to maximise their potential in the field, and others are drowning in data during studies and are unable to stay afloat.

 To tell my truth, I am not super proud of my university experience and I don’t have my undergraduate or honours degree framed on my wall.
 For me, university was not about getting a fancy piece of paper, wearing a cap and gown or even about lining up a job directly after, but much more so the opportunities that came from my university experience.
 Let me explain.

 I approached another university with an inquiry about completing honours while working remotely.
 As luck would have it, a professor just transferred to the university who had contacts in North Sumatra and would be able to facilitate the project.
-Unfortunately – or fortunately – the job did not go ahead, but none the less, I proceeded with the steps to conduct research for the university in the rainforests of North Sumatra with an aspiring orangutan behaviour research project.
+Unfortunately – or fortunately – the job did not go ahead, but none the less, I proceeded with the steps to conduct research for the university in the rainforests of North Sumatra with aspirations for an orangutan behaviour research project.

 That year, I found myself waking up in a small, cabin-style structure in the middle of the Leuser Ecosystem – one of the most biodiverse rainforest ecosystems in the world.
 I joined a PhD student and an existing honours student while they gathered information about their studies and I worked on developing mine for the following year.
 Long story short, an orangutan tried to kill us by ripping a tree out from the earth and pushing it down in our direction.
-After running for my life through the trees with the real threat of death looming over me, I decided to leave orangutan behaviour to the brave scientists and instead, addressed my increasing curiosity about all the elephant poop I was seeing in the restoration site.
+After running for my life through the trees with the real threat of death looming over me, I decided to leave orangutan behaviour to the brave scientists and instead, address my increasing curiosity about all the elephant poop I was seeing in the restoration site.

 After two weeks, the other students left and I wondered why I was so adamant about staying for the whole month.
 I was suddenly super aware that I was the only woman around and I did not know my cultural place or how to understand anyone around me.
 I went upstairs and hid until someone gave me a hint as how to be.
 Soon enough, one of the guys called me downstairs and asked if I wanted some noodles – except I had no idea what he was asking me and I was pleasantly surprised when he handed me the bowl.
 For the rest of the day, myself and the field worker who had reached out to me got out our notebooks and tried to understand each other.